SpiroCx/puttyCluster/README.md

 ### ToDo

+* Add sanity checking to the launchers.
+It throws and error for invalid/paths commands.
+Script still works ok (doesn't crash) but it's ugly.
+* Find space for the label "Select Monitor" above the monitor selection radio buttons
-* Add Mimimise To Tray once the hotkeys are working
+* Make the hotkeys configurable
-* Add configurable hotkeys to INI file

 ### license
 * free as in free beer and free as in free speech